flaudanum/Yet-another-AHP/README.md

-# Yet-another-AHP
+# Yet Another AHP
-Analyitcal Hierarchy Process for decision making.
+This application is about *Analyitcal Hierarchy Process* for decision making.